 Castor oil has been a popular choice which many people swear by, and coconut oil is quickly becoming the cure-all for just about everything, but there's little data behind these oils promoting longer, thicker, faster growing lashes.
 At best, castor oil is conditioning, which will help hydrate your lashes, and may give the appearance of being fuller, but it won't help with stimulating the growth phase of your natural lash cycle.
 Coconut oil is actually comedogenic, which means it has the tendency to clog pores, so despite the zeal of every beauty blogger extolling the virtues of this wonder nut, it's not recommended by dermatologists to put onto your face.

-If you are serious about enhancing your lashes naturally, we recommend using a product with conditioning and lash growing ingredients, like Pureganic's Perfect Lashes Growth Serum, and using it consistently.
+If you are serious about enhancing your lashes naturally, we recommend using a product with conditioning and lash growing ingredients, and using it consistently.
 Just like your body needs regular food, sleep, exercise, vitamins... applying cosmetic products as part of your regimen is the best way to achieve the results you are trying to achieve.